Serving the Colorado Four Corners region of Durango, Cortez, Dolores, Silverton, Pagosa Springs and the Farmington, New Mexico region.

 What about hail?

 Will it break the glass over the collectors?
 They are as resistant as skylights and it is uncommon for skylights to break in a hailstorm.
-The Sunda brand evacuated glass tubes are rated to withstand hail up to about 1.5″ diameter at terminal velocity.
 Still, we recommend that you declare your solar system with your Homeowner’s Liability Insurance policy.

 Do photovoltaic panels require any cleaning?